The following professionals lent their expertise to this article:

 FIND PROGRAMS NEAR YOU:

-Salary Comparison Between a Registered Nurse and Nurse Practitioner
+Salary Comparison: Registered Nurse vs. Nurse Practitioner

 Occupation Area Curr.
 Jobs Proj.
 Jobs New Jobs Growth % Avg.
 Ann.
 Openings